Kolbjørn Saether

 Kolbjørn Saether P.E., M.ASCE (July 16, 1925 in Trondheim, Norway – May 3, 2007 in Chicago, IL) was an American structural engineer in the City of Chicago for 47 years.
-Saether dedicated his life to engineering and was known as a leader in his field.
-He was a past director of the Structural Engineers Association of Illinois and was the organization's president from 1980 to 1981.
-During his career he developed innovative engineering solutions for skyrise building construction that are now part of the Chicago skyline, published theoretical insights to enhance the state of the art in structural engineering, and patented novel techniques to advance the art of building construction.
+He was a director of the Structural Engineers Association of Illinois and was the organization's president from 1980 to 1981.
+During his career he developed engineering solutions for skyrise building construction in Chicago, published theoretical insights in structural engineering, and patented novel techniques for building construction.